-Before browsing the packing list below, it pays to keep in mind:
+Before starting to pack, keep in mind:

 - You won’t be doing any laundry during the trip.